 ENG 212.
 MULTIMEDIA RHETORICS 4 sh

 This course provides students with the theoretical and practical background necessary to approach the design of interfaces from a user’s perspective and as a reflective practice.
 The students will also develop a rhetorical foundation for analyzing and producing primarily screen-based interfaces.
 The course emphasizes a process-orientated approach to design wherein design includes rigorous and disciplined attention to planning, research, revision and production.
 Moreover, students learn to focus on design from a rhetorical perspective, one that balances writers’ goals, users’/readers’ needs and text design possibilities.
 Prerequisite: ENG 110.
+Offered spring.

 ENG 213.
 INTRODUCTION TO CREATIVE WRITING 4 sh